avi12/skillshare-player-control/README.md

 ## Do you want to contribute?

 Feel free to!
-If you want to fork, just make sure to credit me and link [this repository](https://github.com/avi12/skillshare-player-control) and [my website](https://avi12.com).
+Make sure to comply with the license, [GPL v3](https://github.com/avi12/skillshare-player-control/blob/main/LICENSE).